What Makes Great Customer Service? Essential Characteristics to Strive For

 5. Consistency

-Great customer service feels the same: every time, every channel, every person.
+Great customer service feels the same: across every channel, every time.

 Whether a customer emails your team at 9 AM, DMs you on Instagram at midnight, chats with a rep on the weekend or follows up a week later, they should get the same quality, the same tone, and the same commitment to helping.